Purdue Big Bass Drum: Appearance

 The drum stands approximately ten feet high on its carriage.
-Purdue is reluctant to disclose the exact measurements of the drum.
-Hayleigh Colombo of the Indianapolis Star was able to confirm the drum's original size of 7 ft 3 in in diameter and 3 ft 9 in wide from microfilm stored at the Tippecanoe County Public Library.
+Purdue is reluctant to disclose the exact measurements of the drum, claiming the dimensions are an AAMB secret.
+Hayleigh Colombo of the Indianapolis Star was able to confirm the drum's original 1921 size of 7 ft 3 in in diameter and 3 ft 9 in wide from microfilm stored at the Tippecanoe County Public Library.
+However, the Leedy Manufacturing Company, its original manufacturer, increased the drum's size by "several inches" in 1937.
+Thus, the drum's modern exact dimensions remain unknown to the public.
 Many of the original components, the carriage, axle, wheels, and wood shell of the drum are all intact and well preserved.
 Since its trip to Ireland with the "All-American" Marching Band in the spring of 2013, the drum has been restored with new paint and select new parts to replace ones damaged on the trip.
-The carriage is built upon a Ford Model T back axle and wheelbase.
+The carriage is built upon a Ford Model A back axle and wheelbase.
 The rims are steel wire spoke rims common during the 1910s in the racing circuit.

-The drum is handled by a crew of four chrome-helmeted bandsmen, who are selected for their strength and agility, along with two beaters.
-They painstakingly rehearse every movement of the "Monster" drum to assure its being in the right place at the right time in accordance with the precise timing necessary for the fast-paced shows presented by the All-American Band.
+The drum is handled by a crew of six or seven, who are selected for their strength and agility.
+They painstakingly rehearse every movement of the drum to assure its being in the right place at the right time in accordance with the precise timing necessary for the fast-paced shows presented by the All-American Band.